sphenical/cqlite/README.md

 ```

 Database and Statement instances cannot be copied but they can be moved.
 They take care
-about resource management but they do not take care about concurrent access.
+about resource management but they do not take care about concurrent access, unless the
+database is opened with the mode `cqlite::Database::Mode::FullMutex`.

 ## Building